FREQUENTLY ASKED QUESTIONS

-You can read more about the Accelerator funding opportunities here.
+You can read more about the Accelerator grantees here.

 7. What diversity measures do you have in place?

-Not only are we committed to ensuring that all aspects of the Accelerator are inclusive and accessible, we believe the project will be more successful for it.
+We are committed to ensuring that all aspects of the Accelerator are inclusive and accessible.
 Gender, ethnic, socioeconomic and geographical diversity are important to us.
 You can read more about our inclusion, diversity and equality policy here.

 8. How can I get involved?

-We want to hear from anyone — journalists, academics, researchers, marketeers, legal experts, business developers and product specialists — who are passionate about doing journalism for and with communities.
+We want to hear from anyone — journalists, academics, researchers, marketeers, legal experts, business developers and product specialists — who is passionate about doing journalism for and with communities.

 9. What is the difference between an ambassador and a mentor?

-Ambassadors are people working in any relevant field who believe in the importance of engaged journalism and informed communities and who can can contribute their experiences and knowledge to help us promote the Accelerator and grow our network.
+Ambassadors are people working in any relevant field who believe in the importance of engaged journalism and informed communities and who can can contribute their experience and knowledge to help us promote the Accelerator and grow our network.
 You can read more about our ambassador network here.

 Mentors are people who work in journalism, product development, business development, marketing, HR or legal who are interested in taking on a mentorship role to help Accelerator grantees, and the wider circle of journalists and news organisations passionate about engaged journalism, to innovate.
-More details on that soon.
+You can read more about our mentors here.

 10. What are the Accelerator’s principles?

-The Accelerator will support news organisations, journalists, and the wider media ecosystem, by adhering to the following principles:
+The Accelerator supports news organisations, journalists, and the wider media ecosystem, by adhering to the following principles:

 - Coach for success.